c0d-0x/cruxpass/README.md

 - 🧪 Unit testing for critical functions

 🤝 Contributing

 Contributions are welcome!
-Please open issues or submit pull requests to help improve cruxPass.
+Please open issues or submit pull requests to help improve cruxpass.

 📄 License

 cruxpass is licensed under the MIT License.
 See the LICENSE file for details.